nchah/github-traffic-stats/README.rst

       username    Github username
       password    Github password for 'username', or access token repo        User's repo
-      save_csv    Set to "no_csv" if no CSV should be saved
+      save_csv    Set to "no_csv" if no CSV should be saved OR "set_db" to send to postgres

     optional arguments:
       -h, --help  show this help message and exit
-      -o, --organization specify Github organization if different from username
+      -o, --organization specify Github organization if different from username -print, --print-screen print CSV results to screen (default='True') -hp, --host set database host and port [127.0.0.1:5432] (default='127.0.0.1:5432') -usr, --db-user set database user and password [root:""] (default='root:""')
+      -name, --db-name  set database where data will be stored' (default='test')

 Information on `Github Access Tokens`_.